 A Device Key.

-A verification key.
+Certificate of a Command center.
+The certificate contains a verification key.
 The key is for verification of a signature made by the Command center.

-A Group Database which stores a group table, which has the following three columns at least: An MIHF Group ID, a group key and a multicast address.
+A Group Database which stores a group table, which has the following three columns at least: An MIHF Group ID, an MGK and a multicast address.
 An MN concurrently belongs to the groups designated by the MIHF Group IDs recorded on the group table.
-The group key for one of the groups is the one recorded on the same row as the MIHF Group ID, and the multicast address and a flag specifying a transport layer recorded on the same row is associated with the group.
+The MGK for one of the groups is the one recorded on the same row as the MIHF Group ID, and the multicast address and a flag specifying a transport layer recorded on the same row is associated with the group.